Bryan0x05/c5610Project/README.md

 ## requirements
 * Ubuntu LTS ==  20.04.6
-* Python == 3.8.10 ( NOTE: on the CS server this means using "python3" command and not "python" )
+* Python == 3.8.10 ( NOTE: on the CS server this means using "python3" command and not "python" and using cs.uml.edu not mercury )
 * Required Python modules are found requirements.txt or just "pip install -r requirements.txt"
 * Bash shell
 * Tmux